remcv/ExamPrep-Android/README.md

 - countdown of the number of days until your exam (can be modified by the user)
 - the user can check and exclude the problems already solved
 - upload your own list of questions in .tsv format (number\tsubject\tisSolved) from your Android phone
+- test yourself with a user-determined number of random questions

 ### Screenshot